Will Using Google Glass While Driving Cause Collisions?

 If passed, the law would make West Virginia the first U.S. state to ban motorists from wearing Google Glass while driving, a Google spokesman said.

-“The primary thing is a safety concern,” Howellsaid in an interview.
+“The primary thing is a safety concern,” Howells said in an interview.
 “It (the Glass headset) could project text or video into your field of vision.
 I think there’s a lot of potential for distraction.”

 House of Delegates member Gary Howell, a Republican, said he has heard from out-of-state Google Glass users opposed to the bill but not from the company itself.

 Injury litigation stemming from auto collisions that involve a distracted driver face a lot of challenges.
-Whether it is Google glasses or looking at tablets/iphones in the vehicle, there needs to be proof that the driver of the vehicle was the one using the device and that it distracted them from the operation of the vehicle.
+Whether it is Google Glass or looking at tablets/iPhones in the vehicle, there needs to be proof that the driver of the vehicle was the one using the device and that it distracted them from the operation of the vehicle.

 Moreover, the time signatures of the use don’t always coincide with the time of the impact or collision.
 Often, right after a collision (even seconds), the driver will dial up someone about the collision, which gives the appearance of them being on the phone at the time of the collision.
 Right now, there are more questions than answers as to whether these devices actually caused a collision.
 The drivers don’t admit it, and assert that it is no more distracting than looking at the speedometer, navigation directives, and other accepted forms of operational distraction installed on the vehicle.